 The Fund uses a growth approach that employs intensive, bottom-up, fundamental research of companies.
-The Investment Manager also takes into consideration broadbased trends when considering the selection of investments.
+The Investment Manager also takes into consideration broad-based trends when considering the selection of investments.
 In general, the Investment Manager looks for companies it believes display, or will display, some of the following characteristics, among others: quality management; robust growth prospects; strong market positioning; high, or rising profit margins; and good return on capital investment.

-Exposure to securities lending transactions The expected level of exposure to securities lending transactions is below or equal to 5% of the Fund's net assets, subject to a maximum of 50%.
+The expected level of exposure that could be subject to securities lending transactions amounts to 5% of the Fund's net assets, subject to a maximum of 50%

-Investor Profile Considering the investment objectives, as stated above, the Fund may appeal to Investors looking to:
+Considering the investment objectives, as stated above, the Fund may appeal to Investors looking to:

-- · capital appreciation by investing in equity securities - a growth investment in the technology sector in the US and around the world - invest for the medium to long term
+- capital appreciation by investing in equity securities - a growth investment in the technology sector in the US and around the world - invest for the medium to long term